saccohuo/anki-ai-field-generator/README.md

 ### How much does it cost?

-See "Pricing" below for a more detailed breakdown.
+This Add-on is free!
+See "Pricing" below for a more detailed breakdown of expected costs of using the LLMs.

 ### What if I have questions, bug reports, or feature requests?